remotion-dev/remotion/packages/docs/docs/lambda/examplesetupwithoutiamuser.md

 ## Test your endpoint
 The API is secured by Cognito which requires an authorization token.

-In order to test, the API needs to do the steps below, just in case you still don't have frontend.
+In order to test, you need to do the steps below, just in case you still don't have frontend.

 1. Create a Cognito User